vojtasvoboda/oc-brands-plugin/README.md

 # Brands plugin for OctoberCMS

-Show your brands, partners, portfolio or anything else on your page.
+Show your brands, partners, projects, showcases, portfolio or anything else on your page.
 No other plugin requirements.
 Tested with latest October CMS build 382.

 ## Key features

-- list of brands with pagination
+- list of all brands with pagination
+- one brand can be in many categories, with unlimited images
 - filtration by categories
 - customizable Bootstrap layout
 - show brand detail with nice photo gallery
 - translations implemented

+## Use cases

+- show my clients logos with external links (or without)
+- show projects for my clients represented by logos (photogallery at brand detail)
+- show partners with cooperation details
+- show my portfolio with screenshots

 ## Create brands page